Toyota lessons lost on Takata as it resists U.S. recall order

-TOKYO, Dec 4 (Reuters) - Takata Corp’s resistance to a U.S. order to expand a recall of its air bag inflators is likely driven by a need to protect itself from legal liability, but risks longer-term business damage by alienating the public, experts say.
+TOKYO (Reuters) - Takata Corp’s 7312.T resistance to a U.S. order to expand a recall of its air bag inflators is likely driven by a need to protect itself from legal liability, but risks longer-term business damage by alienating the public, experts say.

 Takata this week rejected a National Highway Traffic Safety Administration (NHTSA) demand to declare its inflators defective and call in vehicles U.S.-wide for replacement.
 An existing recall is limited to a few hot and humid states.
 In a letter, Takata queried NHTSA’s justification for the order while a cause for why its inflators can erupt with excessive force is still unclear.
 The Japanese firm left it up to automakers to decide whether to expand the recall.